 I disliked reading growing up, but I loved books.
 How can loving books, but disliking reading be possible in the same sentence?
 My parents bought me illustration books which I loved as a kid, and still do.
 I read those books from cover to cover.
 But anything that had to do with reading for schoolwork, I started running away from it.

 This pattern remained true in college.
-But all of this changed after I was done with formal education.
+But this changed once formal education ended.
 I started showing up at local book stores and picked up hard copies.
 I would devour those books in weeks and days.
 And, do it all over again!

 Reading has now become meditative.
 In my down time, I started reading because it didn't feel like work to me.
 Reading became an obsession.
-Reading has helped me reconcile all of my emotions because getting lost in words, stories and wisdom of others is a thrill.
-Obsessively reading makes reading frictionless because curiosity is constantly pulling me and I don't know how to put the brakes on.
+Reading has helped me reconcile all my emotions because getting lost in words, stories and wisdom of others is a thrill.
+Obsessive curious mind makes reading frictionless because curiosity is constantly pulling me.
+I don't know how to put the brakes on.

 Reading is a process which has no goals

 Learning is more effective when we are emotionally connected.
 Consuming information is not the same as learning information.
-To understand what we are reading requires Galieleo like patience.
+To understand what we are reading requires Galileo like patience.
 Read.
 Pause.
 Ponder on what we just read.
 Revisit.
 Write book summaries.
 Share those summaries with others.
-And if that doesn't work, write a review on Amazon or Goodreads, or post about it on Reddit or anywhere else where people are likely to be interested.
+And if that doesn't work, write a review on Amazon or Goodreads, or post about it on Reddit.

 If I don't enjoy reading something or if I am reading aimlessly to consume information, I will put that book aside and move on to something else.